staxDB/humhub-modules-extended-tasks/README.md

 ## Description

-SHARE IT
+This task manager is a complete revision of the simple original task module and provides advanced features.

+DECIDE
+You decide who is allowed to work on a task and who is not.
+You also assign responsible persons.

+STAY INFORMED
-Keep responsible users up to date, manage task status and finish them.
-Before completing a task, responsible persons will be informed to review the task.
+Keep responsible users up to date when task status gets changed.
+Before completing a task, responsible persons will be informed to review the task (if review is checked).

-DISCUSS
+Reminders can also be created.

+KEEPING AN OVERVIEW
-Send notifications to all assigned and responsible users within your HumHub, add it to your private calendar or send invitations via email (supports iCal, Outlook).
+Add tasks either to the assigned & responsible users calendar or add it to the space calendar.

 TODO
 - add (multiple) reminder(s)